 - Florida Community Health Centers, Inc. (FCHC) at 1505 Delaware Avenue in Fort Pierce and at 15858 SW Warfield Boulevard in Indiantown.
 Testing is by appointment only.
 Individuals must call to setup an appointment for screening, evaluation, and testing at (772) 597-3596.
 Telehealth appointments are also available.
 For additional information, click here.

 - Cleveland Clinic Martin Health is performing drive-thru testing for COVID-19 by appointment only at Martin North Hospital (200 SE Hospital Avenue in Stuart) and Tradition Hospital (10000 SW Innovation Way in Port St. Lucie).
 Testing will only be performed for individuals who meet FDOH criteria for COVID-19.
 If individuals do not meet criteria, testing will not be performed.
 The CDC provides the testing guidelines.
 For an appointment, individuals who may have symptoms must call (772) 419-3360 between 8 a.m. – 5 p.m.
 Testing hours for both locations is from 8 a.m. – 5 p.m. daily.
 For additional information, click here.

 - Palm Beach County is conducting drive-thru testing located at FITTEAM Ballpark of the Palm Beaches (5444 Haverhill Road in West Palm Beach).
 Individuals requesting testing must be approved through telephone screening conducted by the Health Care District of Palm Beach County.
 Call (561) 642-1000 to schedule an appointment between 8 a.m. - 5 p.m.
-Additional information is available here
+Appointments will only be given to individuals who have had contact with someone who has either tested positive or is pending results for the coronavirus.
+Additional information is available here.

 V. Sign Up For Coronavirus Breaking News Alerts